Skip to Content

 How To Make A Flowers Decoupage Tray Table

-In Canva I chose a canvas that was slightly bigger than my tray (40 cm).
+In Canva, I chose a canvas slightly bigger than my tray (40 cm).
 I then added a circular frame from the elements menu.
 I sized the frame to fit the whole canvas.
-Then I simply dragged and dropped the uploaded floral image into the frame.
+Then I dragged and dropped the uploaded floral image into the frame.
 I then downloaded and printed the image for the flowers decoupage.

-You can use Canva to make a round image for decoupage using any of the floral images above and to any size you need.
+You can use Canva to make a round image for the decoupage using any floral images above and to any size you need.

 Download the round flowers decoupage image here.

-2. Using a bright yellow paint I spray painted the old round tray and legs.
-It doesn’t matter what colour you paint the top of the tray as this will be hidden by the flowers decoupage.
+Step 2: Using bright yellow paint, I spray-painted the old round tray and legs.
+It doesn’t matter what colour you paint the top of the tray as this will be hidden by the flowers’ decoupage.

-3. Next, I carefully cut out the round floral design.
+Step 3: Next, I carefully cut out the round floral design.
 The image was slightly bigger than the tray.
-It is easier to work with a slightly larger image when decoupaging on the round and then to trim it later.
+It is easier to work with a slightly larger image when decoupaging on the round and trimming it later.

-4. Using a foam brush then cover both the top of the tray and the back of the flowers decoupage image with Mod Podge.
+Step 4: Using a foam brush, cover both the top of the tray and the back of the flower decoupage image with Mod Podge.
 Make sure you cover all the surfaces, especially the edges.

-4. Next, carefully place the flowers decoupage image on top of the tray.
-Screw up some kitchen towel or a paper napkin into a ball and then cover this with plastic wrap.
+Step 5: Carefully place the flower decoupage image on the tray.
+Screw up some kitchen towel or a paper napkin into a ball, and then cover this with plastic wrap.
 Use this ball to press down the image to the tray and squeeze out the bubbles to the edge of the tray, where they can escape.

-5. Once the decoupage glue has dried.
-Turn over the tray and using a craft knife cut away any overhanging paper.
-To protect the tray from spills I covered it with a varnish sealer.
+Step 6: Once the decoupage glue has dried.
+Turn over the tray and cut away any overhanging paper using a craft knife.
+I covered the tray with a varnish sealer to protect it from spills.

-6. Finally, the last thing to do is to attach the legs to the tray.
+Step 7: Finally, the last thing to do is to attach the legs to the tray.
 I used Gorilla Glue for this.
-To use the glue I dampened both the top of each leg and the underside of the tray.
-A small amount of glue was then added to the top of the leg before it was placed on the tray.
+To use the glue, I dampened both the top of each leg and the underside of the tray.
+A small amount of glue was added to the top of the leg before placing it on the tray.

 Whilst the glue is drying, weigh down the tray to help with the seal.
-The Gorilla Glue forms a small foam that works really well and providing a strong adhesive.
+The Gorilla Glue forms a small foam that works well and provides a strong adhesive.

-I love how the flowers decoupage tray turned out.
-It’s just the perfect size to have next to the sofa outside for my drink.
+I love how the flower decoupage tray turned out.
+It’s just the perfect size for my drink next to the sofa outside.

-There are lots of other fabulous images on Pictureboxblue that would look wonderful decoupaged on a tray like these vintage rose illustrations from old gardening catalogues or the prints from the Temple of flora.
+Many fabulous images on Pictureboxblue would look wonderful decoupaged on a tray like these vintage rose illustrations from old gardening catalogues or the prints from the Temple of flora.

 Or you can use them to make decoupage placemats or DIY tile coasters.
-If you want florals on a lighter background check out these vintage floral patterns.
+Check out these vintage floral patterns if you want a lighter background.
+You’ll find more botanical crafts here.

 Maps would also look fabulous as a tray table.
 Check out my map collection here to see if you can find a special map for a decoupage project.